nishantmittal59/Learning---/README.md

 Additionally it includes CPD, the copy-paste-detector.
 CPD finds duplicated code in Java, C, C++, C#, PHP, Ruby, Fortran, JavaScript, Matlab, Swift.

 ## :point_right: OS (Operating Systems)
+There have been many operating systems that were significant in their day but are no longer so, such as **AmigaOS**, **OS/2** from IBM and Microsoft; classic Mac OS, the non-Unix precursor to Apple's **macOS; BeOS; XTS-300; RISC OS; MorphOS; Haiku; BareMetal and FreeMint**.
+Some are still used in niche markets and continue to be developed as minority platforms for enthusiast communities and specialist applications. **OpenVMS**, formerly from DEC, is still under active development by Hewlett-Packard.

+**Example**- MINIX (used for academics & research) & Singularity (purely for research).

 ### :thought_balloon: Unix
 Unix was originally written in assembly language by Ken Thompson.